Cienna97/README.generator/README.md

   ## Description

-  This appliction will help users save time on their repos by creating their repo for them when you add some information in the command line
+  This project will allow users creating new repos to quickly and easily write a README to save them time

   ## Table of Contents